Providing rapid response 24/7 for behavioral health related emergencies.

 Need help with a mental health or substance abuse emergency?

-The Crisis Response Center (CRC) at Sharon Bulova Center for Community Health provides 24-hour comprehensive walk-in psychiatric emergency services to individuals of all ages who are experiencing a mental health or substance use crisis.
+The Crisis Response Center (CRC) at the CSB's Sharon Bulova Center for Community Health provides 24-hour comprehensive walk-in psychiatric emergency services to individuals of all ages who are experiencing a mental health or substance use crisis.

 Our goal is to provide comprehensive evaluations and recommendations for treatment as needed.
 This may include voluntary and involuntary admissions to public and private psychiatric hospitals or crisis stabilization programs.